Consensys/doc.katacoda/doctools-doc-preview/intro.md

 This will guide you through an online demo of the preview process.

-The goal of this nemo is to make you able to reproduce the same process on your local computer.
+The goal of this demo is to make you able to reproduce the same process on your local computer.

+_The following steps will display commands as gray code blocks: click on the command block to automatically execute it in the terminal_